BackupNerd/Backup-Scripts/Security/README.md

 # READ ME

-## TO DOWNLOAD FILES click the green ( CODE button ) to download the entire Script Repository as a single .ZIP file.
+## TO DOWNLOAD INDIVIDUAL FILES (RIGHT CLICK) on the file click the green and select (Save link as...)

 ### Sample scripts are not supported under any SolarWinds support program or service.
 ### The sample scripts are provided AS IS without warranty of any kind.